Movanna/transform_texts/README.md

 # transform_texts
 **Python scripts for transforming texts using Beautiful Soup: XML, HTML, EPUB.
-Also some automated Excel reporting of text statistics.**
+Also some automated Excel reporting of text statistics using Pandas and openpyxl.**

 **I work with texts.** Texts are often seen as uncomplicated: just characters, words and paragraphs in a text document.
 Everyone knows how to create a text, right?
 Just open Word and start writing.
 Then send the file to be published – and the fun begins.